Visit

 Students, seniors (65+), military $20

-Kids 12 and under Free
+Kids 12 and under Free, thanks to an anonymous donor

 Wisconsin K–12 teachers Free with valid school ID or pay stub